UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 • Why do you need this report?
 What kind of answers would you like to get?

-• Was there ever created a UX report or technical audit?
+• Has a UX report or technical audit ever been created?
 What actions have been undertaken as a result?

 • What business goals must the app help you achieve?